Skip to main content

 Since the 28 September Waller has been moving south, reaching Central African Republic by 29 September and continuing on to the Democratic Republic of Congo by the 1 October.
 He has travelled 1170km (725 miles) since 28 September and has now joined other Cuckoos in the Congo rainforest.

-Past updates from Waller
+Past updates from waller

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission